-Although we’ve been entreated to fear Syrian immigrants as posing potential threats to national safety, rather than with sympathy, as if they held sleeper cells of terrorists more than people in need.
-(Bills intending to block states from funding refugee resettlement have been introduced or are under consideration in Missouri and South Carolina, as programs of federal resettlement of Syrian refugees has been challenged in Tennessee, Kansas, Mississippi, and Arizona.)
-The fearsome specter of terrorists seems to surpass the humanitarian needs and obligations of the United States, however, as if our borders needed securing–rather than thwarting terrorism by limiting the arms in circulation that enter their hands.
+Although we’ve been repeatedly entreated to fear Syrian immigrants as existential threats to our national safety, as if they held sleeper cells of terrorists, we might due well to nurture more sympathy of refugees as people in need.
+Bills intending to block states from funding refugee resettlement have been introduced or are under consideration in Missouri and South Carolina; programs of federal resettlement of Syrian refugees were challenged in Tennessee, Kansas, Mississippi, and Arizona.
+The fearsome specter of terrorists seems to surpass the humanitarian needs and obligations of the United States.
+Compelled by an ultimatum that our national borders needed securing–a false geography of two dimensions, as it were, and of a fixed border that must be maintained–we bracket off the circulation of arms in the broader world.
+It may be that we’d have more success thwarting terrorism by curtailing arms in circulation that enter terrorist hands, rather than tarring with such broad strokes “terrorist threats.”
 For the recent evocation of a terrifying specter of terrorist threats that arrive from afar–posing as refugees–hints at the profiling of Muslims suspected as terrorists, for Donald Trump, and deflects attention from the unprecedented scale of the circulation of small arms within our borders–as well as from outside of them.

 Indeed, few Americans seem to be conscious of the expanding traffic and sales of firearms worldwide, from the trusted Kalashnikov pictured in the header to the increased guns that have entered circulation–and the problem of encompassing their traffic and its effects pose steep cognitive challenges.